AZNG supports COVID-19 vaccination event in Mesa, AZ

 |0

-This work, AZNG supports COVID-19 vaccination event in Mesa, AZ, by SSgt Dillon Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AZNG supports COVID-19 vaccination event in Mesa, AZ [Image 3 of 3], by SPC Thurman Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT